 As a result of the 2 acre acquisition, the City of Gresham developed a Nelson Property Neighborhood Park Master Plan and Vegetation Plan which were approved by City Council in June of 2010.

 In 2011 seventeen community organizations and local governments signed the Nadaka Nature Park and Garden Project Declaration of Cooperation (DOC).
 The DOC set out the community’s vision and goals to build the nature-based neighborhood park on the Nelson property and manage and operate the entire 12-acres for 5 years.
-The latter became the Nadaka 2020 Project.
+The latter became the Nadaka 2020 Project which includes robust educational and recreational programming at the park.